Key Takeaways

 - Lead Physician: Dr. Jose M. Palacios-Jaraquemada — pioneer of one-step conservative surgery for PAS

-- 326 confirmed PAS cases, approximately 80% avoided hysterectomy24
+- 326 confirmed PAS cases across 12 hospitals (multicenter study), approximately 80% avoided hysterectomy24

 - Preservation rates by type: Type 1: 81.5%, Type 2: 47.7%, Type 3: 21.8%

-- Published the first-ever randomized controlled trial (RCT) of one-step conservative surgery vs. hysterectomy (2024): 85.3% conservative surgery possible25
+- Co-led the first-ever multicenter feasibility RCT of one-step conservative surgery vs. hysterectomy (Nieto-Calvache et al. 2024; 3-country trial: Colombia, Indonesia, Argentina): 85.3% conservative surgery possible25

 - One of the longest-running fertility-preservation programs globally, with over two decades of experience